lizardking/LD2410Async/dox/Async Commands And Processing.md

 @page Async_Commands_And_Processing Async Commands & Processing

-## Why asynchronous processing matters for the LD2410
+@section Async_Commands_And_Processing_Why Why asynchronous processing matters for the LD2410

 The LD2410 radar sensor continuously streams detection frames and requires explicit configuration commands to adjust its behavior.
 If the library were implemented with blocking (synchronous) calls, every command would have to wait for the sensor’s response before the application could continue.